IMAGINARY/neural-numbers/README.md

 By default, the file `config.json` will be loaded.
 Alternative config file names can be specified via the URL query string, e.g. `index.html?config=myconfig.json`.

+## Internationalization

+There are two sources for translations:

+- The JSON files in the `tr` directory.
+- The HTML files in the `pages` directory.

+The latter are built out of the pug files in the `src/pages` directory.

+To add new languages

+- Add a new json file in `tr`.
+- Create new pug files in `src/pages/<langcode>`.
+- Build the pug files with the `gulp html` command.
+- Add the language to the list of languages in the `config.json` file

 ## Compilation

 This website is built using several compilable languages: